 BIO

-Throughout the 90s and 2000s, she attended numerous workshops in photography and handmade books, as well as photo reviews.
+Irene studied textiles in Berkeley and exhibited throughout northern California.
+She worked as a freelance graphic designer, specializing in the design and production of books until the early 2000s.
+In the early 1990s she saw digital photography rising and began to learn about digital printing.
+When archival inks appeared in 2003 she bought a large format printer and set up her Oakland studio.
+From 1995–2010, she attended numerous workshops in photography and handmade books, as well as photo reviews.
 She went on an art exchange trip to Japan; was an active member of SFMOMA’s Foto Forum; and joined the Bay Area Photographers Collective.
-At BAPC she met Henry Bowles and together they opened PHOTO, a gallery in Oakland in 2010.
+At BAPC she met Henry Bowles and together they opened PHOTO, a gallery in Oakland 2010–2015.
 See PHOTO’s exhibits here.

+During that time Irene began to alter imagery from her archives by transforming straightforward photographs into abstract studies.
 In the 2010s she received two funded residencies, self-published a monograph, and exhibited.
 Her image was chosen by William Wegman as Grand Prize Winner in the 2014 PhotoAlliance competition in San Francisco.
 The Vacant Nests series was winner of the portfolio competition at Soho Photo Gallery, New York, with a solo exhibit in 2016.
-Her work was given solo exhibitions at the Peninsula Art Museum, the Bolinas Museum, and the Fresno Art Museum, all in California.
+Her work was shown in solo exhibits at the Bolinas Museum, the Fresno Art Museum, and the Peninsula Art Museum, all in California.
 She was a board member of PhotoAlliance, 2015-18.

 •••